neuphonic/pyneuphonic/docs/source/python-sdk/quickstart.md

 ### NeuphonicWebsocketClient
 The `PyNeuphonic` package exposes the `NeuphonicWebsocketClient` class and a variety of other helper functions.
 This class can be inherited or used via callbacks.
+See the [SDK Reference](sdk-reference.rst) for the complete API reference on the `NeuphonicWebsocketClient`.

 #### Class-Based Implementation